cbondugula/MB-2-2026/replit.md

-# replit.md
+# MedBuilder - AI-Powered Healthcare Application Development

 ## Overview

-MedBuilder is an AI-powered web application designed for creating healthcare and life sciences applications.
-It aims to be the most advanced and user-friendly AI development platform in the healthcare technology ecosystem.
-Key capabilities include conversational AI interfaces, universal accessibility, rapid onboarding, dual development modes (visual and voice), and a proactive AI assistant.
-The platform provides comprehensive IP protection for its innovations, focusing on voice-controlled healthcare development, advanced medical education platforms, and AI-powered compliance automation.
-MedBuilder offers global privacy compliance, multicultural healthcare support, and coverage for 193 countries and 45 languages, integrating various healthcare domains such as medical education, clinical research, and telehealth.
-It is positioned to achieve a dominant market share with significant revenue and acquisition potential due to its unique combination of AI, voice control, and healthcare specialization, with a strategic focus on continuous technological evolution and competitive advantage.
+MedBuilder is an AI-powered web application designed to be the leading platform for creating healthcare and life sciences applications.
+It features conversational AI, universal accessibility, rapid onboarding, dual visual and voice-controlled development modes, and a proactive AI assistant.
+The platform focuses on comprehensive IP protection for its innovations, particularly in voice-controlled healthcare development, advanced medical education, and AI-powered compliance automation.
+MedBuilder ensures global privacy compliance, supports multicultural healthcare across 193 countries and 45 languages, and integrates various healthcare domains like medical education, clinical research, and telehealth.
+It aims for market dominance and significant revenue potential through its unique blend of AI, voice control, and healthcare specialization.

 ## User Preferences